asalom/swifttalking.com/_posts/2018-11-15-writing-mocks-manually-in-swift.md

 tags:   [swift]
 ---

 When writing unit tests we want to check the interactions between the subject under test or `sut` and its dependencies.
-In other programming languages, like Objective-C we can do this with one of the multiple mocking frameworks available such as [OCMock](http://ocmock.org/).
-Unfortunately in Swift we don't have any framework like these available and the reason for this is that Swift’s reflection capabilities are limited and provides read-only access to a subset of type metadata.
-In other words, we can't modify class definitions in runtime.
-This leaves us with two options: Write mocks manually or automatically with some short of code generator.
+In other programming languages like Objective-C we can do this with one of the multiple mocking frameworks available such as [OCMock](http://ocmock.org/).
+Unfortunately in Swift we don't have any framework like these available and the reason for this is that Swift’s reflection capabilities are limited, they provide read-only access to a subset of type metadata.
+In other words, we can't modify a class definition in runtime.
+This leaves us with two options: Write mocks manually or generate them with some short of code generator.
 Today we'll talk about the first option.

 ### Writing mocks manually
 _Protocols_ are very useful when writing mocks.
 A protocol defines a blueprint of methods, properties and other requirements that adopting classes, structs or enumerations must implement.
 A protocol can be adopted by one or several classes.